BID Renewal Common Questions & Answers

-We know that BIDs (Business Improvement Districts) can sometimes seem complicated so we hope these will answer some of your questions.
+We know that BIDs (Business Improvement Districts) can sometimes appear to be complicated so we hope these will answer some of your questions.

 1. When and how was BID Leamington established?

 BID Leamington was established in 2008 by the majority vote of businesses at the time for a 5-year term.
 The vision was to make ‘the crown in Royal Leamington Spa Sparkle’ by promoting and supporting businesses in the town centre and raising the profile of the town nationally.
-There was a ballot in 2013 and BID Leamington was renewed for a further 5 years.
+There were renewal ballots held in 2013 and 2018 and on each occasion BID Leamington was renewed for a further 5 years.

-In March 2018 businesses will be invited to support its continuation for a further 5 years.
-If the BID is not supported for a third term it will be disbanded by 30th June 2018 and all BID activities and services as set out within this website will cease.
+In March 2023 businesses will be invited to support its continuation for a further 5 years.
+If the BID is not supported for a fourth term the company will be closed by 30th June 2023 and all BID activities and services will cease.

 2. Has the area the BID covers changed?

-No, the BID area is the same as when it was set up in 2008 and can be viewed in the Business Plan on the ‘BID Ballot’ page (available February 7th).
+No, the BID area is the same as it was when the BID was set up in 2008.
+Full details can be viewed in the Business Plan on the ‘BID Renewal’ page.

 3. Who votes on BID and what happens if you don’t vote?

-In accordance with BID Regulations 2004, businesses that are subject to the mandatory levy are entitled to 1 vote per hereditament (legal definition “a unit of property”).
-The BID will be renewed if there is a majority by number AND by rateable value.
+In accordance with BID Regulations 2004, businesses that are subject to the mandatory levy when the new term commences in July 2023, are entitled to one vote per hereditament (legal definition “a unit of property”).
+The BID will be renewed if there is a majority vote by number AND by rateable value.
 This means, there must be more votes cast in favour than against (by number) AND of those, the total size (by RV) of hereditaments in favour must also be greater than those voting against.
-Like any democratic election, if you do not vote your voice will not be heard so we would encourage you to do so, and once established the outcome will apply to all eligible hereditaments as per the BID proposal.
+This means that a BID proposal needs the support of small and large businesses to proceed.
+Like any democratic election, if you do not vote your voice will not be heard so we would encourage you to do so.
+Once established the outcome will apply to all eligible hereditaments as per the BID proposal.

 4. Is the ballot process independent and neutral?

-Yes, the ballot will be run by the Electoral Reform Service, on behalf of Warwick District Council who is the legal ‘accountable authority’.
-Whilst the Council does not influence BID activities in any way, they do have a legal obligation to run the ballot in accordance with the BID Regulations 2004.
-BID Leamington staff have no contact with ballot papers and will not find out the way a vote is cast.
+Yes, the ballot will be run by UK Engage, on behalf of Warwick District Council who is the legal ‘accountable authority’.
+Whilst the Council does not influence BID activities in any way, they have a legal obligation to run the ballot in accordance with the BID Regulations 2004.
+BID Leamington staff have no contact with ballot papers and the votes remain confidential.

 5. Does the BID replace Council Services?

-No, all projects and services delivered by BID are in addition to those delivered by the Council and would not be delivered otherwise.
-This is ensured by a legally binding baseline agreement which is available to view.
+No, all projects and services delivered by BID Leamington are in addition to those delivered by the Council and would not be delivered otherwise.
+This is ensured by a legally binding baseline agreement which is available to view on our BID Renewal webpage.
 In some cases the BID will enhance existing services e.g. the Christmas Lights.
 If the BID is not renewed, the Council will not pick up these services as they are under increasing pressure to make savings and generate more revenue.

 6. Do towns with BIDs perform better than those without?

 The evidence suggests that towns with BIDs are more prosperous and well managed than those without.
-There are now over 280 BIDs in the UK and at renewal we have seen a 91% success rate, which demonstrates private sector support for the concept.
-The majority of our neighbouring towns have established BIDs including Stratford, Rugby, Solihull, Banbury (newly established) and Coventry City Centre.
+There are now over 330 BIDs in the UK demonstrating private sector support for the concept.
+The majority of our neighbouring towns have established BIDs including Stratford, Rugby, Banbury and Coventry City Centre.
 There are now many BIDs operating in different parts of Birmingham.

 This is an important decision.
-10 years of focused investment and management has delivered measurable results and enabled the town to prosper in a tough economic climate.
-Looking forward there are big opportunities and challenges ahead and other towns are continuing to invest so it is important that Leamington does not stand still and remains a competitive, vibrant and well-managed destination.
+15 years of focused investment and management has delivered measurable results and enabled the town to prosper in a tough economic climate.
+Looking forward there are big opportunities and challenges ahead so it is important that Leamington does not stand still and remains a competitive, vibrant and well-managed destination where the businesses are well represented in local developments.

 7. How much do I pay?